Primigenus/meteor-demo/meteor101.md

 ---

-# Principles & buzzwords (1)

-- Less code with reactive programming
-- One language everywhere with isomorphic APIs
+# One language everywhere<br>with an isomorphic API
-- Hot deploys

 ---

-# Principles & buzzwords (2)

-- Ultra responsiveness with latency compensation
-- Unified "isopackage" ecosystem
+# Unified "isopackage" ecosystem
-- Live updates

 ^So Meteor comes with a bunch of buzzwords :) but they all relate back to these original principles that the team at Meteor believes in.